saiteja-gatadi1996/notes/Javascript.md

 ## 5. Function declaration vs Function expression

-Note: You can call the function declaration (line 46) before the function is initialized (at line 41-No error), whereas function expression (line 52) cannot be called before initialized (at line 47-Ref Error).
 This is due to hoisting.

 ![image](https://user-images.githubusercontent.com/42731246/152095426-c7074419-f6d3-4067-8964-2a480a6d032c.png)